 The goal was to replicate the offline glasses buying experience in online shopping and make the product affordable.
 Warby Parker did this by integrating offline and online buying processes.
 The brand offers their clients convenience by giving them five frames to try.
 In turn, customers share the experience on social media, engage with the brand, and generate word-of-mouth publicity.

 Assessing and Mitigating the Risks of Selling Direct

-If you see the rise of eCommerce as a catalyst for a strategic change in your company, mind the risks associated with direct selling to customers.
-These risks merit careful consideration and a plan for mitigation.
+If you see the rise of online shopping and eCommerce as a catalyst for a strategic change in your company, mind the risks associated with direct selling to customers.
+These risks merit careful consideration and a mitigation plan.

 The Risk.
 The first risk is damage to existing relationships.
 Retailers and wholesalers can react negatively to what they perceive as competition for the brand.
 It is imperative to openly communicate your plans before they are implemented.
 Transparency is the key.

 The Mitigation.
 Squash the perception that selling direct is the opening salvo in a brand versus retailer/wholesaler war.
 Maintain focus on consumer satisfaction.
-If the customer isn’t happy; nobody will be happy.
-Remind sellers that many consumers will continue to demand access to multiple brands, something that you cannot provide.
+If the customer isn’t happy, nobody will be happy.
+Remind sellers that many consumers will continue to demand access to multiple brands, which you cannot provide.
 Do provide exclusive products to your wholesale/retail channels.
-These can be exclusive sizes, colors or finishes that you will not sell direct.
+These can be exclusive sizes, colors, or finishes that you will not sell direct.